davidmam/BS32011-class-notes/tutorials/shell_and_git.md

 `git tag tag_name` - adds a human readable commit label.
 See [the Git tag documentation](https://git-scm.com/book/en/v2/Git-Basics-Tagging) for more information and note the specific comments about pushing tags to the remote server.

+### Cloning and syncing a branch

+1. Create a local copy of the repository with `git clone <repo url>` (you have probably already done this)
+2. Switch to your branch with `git checkout mybranch`
+3. Add a remote origin with a specific branch with 'git remote add -t mybranch myorigin <repo url>`
+4. Sync the remote repository with the local one with `git pull myorigin`

 =====

 ___N.B - Everything within {  } is a specific name, line of text, or referring to something that is unique and is not part of the command you type out___